 Section 5 – Termination

-- a) Any member may resign from the Chamber upon written request to the Board; b) Any membership shall be revoked by the Board by a two-thirds vote for nonpayment of dues unless otherwise extended for good cause; c) Any membership may be revoked by a two-thirds vote of the Board present at a regularly scheduled meeting thereof, for conduct unbecoming a member of the Chamber, after notice and opportunity for a hearing are afforded the member complained against.
+- a) Any member may resign from the Chamber upon written request to the Board; b) Any membership shall be revoked by the Board by a two-thirds vote for nonpayment of dues unless otherwise extended for good cause; c) Any membership may be revoked by a two-thirds vote of the Board present at a regularly scheduled meeting thereof, or at a special meeting of the Executive Board called for such purposes, for conduct unbecoming a member of the Chamber, after notice and opportunity for a hearing are afforded the member complained against.

 The Annual Meeting of the Chamber shall be held in November each year, at such place and hour as the Board may establish.
-At this meeting the annual reports of the officers shall be presented, and the Directors shall be elected.
+At this meeting the annual reports of the officers shall be presented.

 Special meetings of the members may be called whenever the Board deems it advisable.
-In any event the Chair of the Board shall, upon the written request of fifteen percent of the membership expressing the object and purpose of the meeting, call such a meeting.
-Notice of the time and place set for such special meeting shall be mailed, emailed or faxed to each voting member at least five days prior to the holding thereof.
+In any event the Chair of the Board shall, upon the written request of ten percent of the membership expressing the object and purpose of the meeting, call such a meeting.
+Notice of the time and place set for such special meeting shall be mailed or emailed o to each voting member at least seven days prior to the holding thereof.

 At all membership meetings, ten percent (10%) of the voting members shall constitute a quorum.

-The Clerk or his/her designee shall give notice to all members in writing by mail, email or fax at least ten (10) days in advance of all regular and special meetings.
+The Secretary or their designee shall give notice to all members in writing by mail, email at least ten (10) days in advance of all regular and special meetings.
 The notice shall state the day, hour and place of the meeting and shall contain a brief statement of the business to be acted upon.

-The corporate powers of the Chamber shall be exercised, its business and affairs directed and its property controlled by a Board, consisting of a number of Directors fixed from time to time by a majority vote of the Board, which number shall not be less than fifteen nor more than twenty-five (the “Maximum Number of Directors”).
+The corporate powers of the Chamber shall be exercised, its business and affairs directed and its property controlled by a Board, consisting of a number of Directors fixed from time to time by a majority vote of the Board, which number shall not be less than fifteen nor more than twenty-five (the “Maximum Number of Directors”), which such maximum may be exceeded in certain circumstances deemed appropriate by the Board.
 The Board shall be divided into three groups as nearly equal in number as possible, to stagger the terms of office, and one of each such group shall be elected annually for a term of three years.
 Any voting member shall be eligible to hold the office of Director.
 It is the intent of the Chamber that the Board reflect its membership in terms of diversity of types of business and the business community that the Chamber seeks to serve.
 The Governance Committee shall endeavor to seek such nominees.

 Each year, the Chair of the Board, with the approval of the Board, shall appoint a Governance Committee of at least five members.
 The committee shall place in nomination for Directors the names of member candidates up to the total number of vacancies, after having first established the willingness of such nominees to serve if elected.
-The Governance Committee shall file its list of nominees with the Clerk of the Chamber at or before 5:00 P.M. on the day preceding the regularly scheduled Board meeting in October.
+The Governance Committee shall file its list of nominees with the Secretary of the Chamber at or before 5:00 P.M. on the day preceding the regularly scheduled Board meeting in October.
+The Board of Directors shall be elected at said October meeting by the Board of Directors.

-Upon written petition filed with the Clerk, President, or Chairman of the Chamber at or before 5:00 P.M. on the day preceding the regularly scheduled Board meeting in October, members who (1) constitute not less than ten percent (10%) of the total number of members and (2) have paid their current dues, may add to the list of nominees for Directors the name of not more than one eligible candidate (the address of the candidate to be specified in such petition) for each office to be filled at the next Annual Meeting.
+Upon written petition filed with the Secretary, President, or Chairman of the Chamber at or before 5:00 P.M. on the day preceding the regularly scheduled Board meeting in October, members who (1) constitute not less than ten percent (10%) of the total number of members and (2) have paid their current dues, may add to the list of nominees for Directors the name of not more than one eligible candidate (the address of the candidate to be specified in such petition) for each office to be filled at said October Board Meeting.

 All Board members shall serve three-year terms, but are eligible for re-election.
-However, no board member shall serve more than three consecutive three-year terms, unless a board member has been elected by the Board to serve on the Executive Committee as First Vice-Chair, Treasurer, Board Chair, immediate Past Chair, or Clerk.
+However, no board member shall serve more than three consecutive three-year terms, unless a board member has been elected by the Board to serve on the Executive Committee as First Vice-Chair, Treasurer, Board Chair, immediate Past Chair, or Secretary in which case they may serve for one additional year.
 Upon completion of three consecutive three-year terms, a minimum of one year must pass before a member can be considered for another term on the Board, and if so reelected to serve as a Board member after the one year hiatus, such Board member may serve up to three additional three-year terms, at the Board’s discretion.

 The Board shall hold regular monthly meetings, except that at its discretion (by vote in accordance with the terms hereof) it may omit meetings during the months of July, August and November.
 Special meetings may be held at such other times as the Board may determine or as may be called by the Chair of the Board.
 He/she shall call a special meeting when requested in writing by a majority of the Board.
 Notice of at least twenty-four (24) hours shall be given of any Board meeting.
 At any meeting of the Board of Directors, a quorum shall consist of the majority of the Directors then in office, and all action shall be by a majority of the Directors in attendance.
-One or more Directors may participate in a regularly scheduled or specially called meeting by means of a conference telephone or similar communications equipment by means of which all persons participating in the meeting can communicate with each other at the same time.
-Participation in a meeting pursuant to the foregoing sentence shall constitute presence in person at such meeting.
+Directors not physically present at a meeting of Directors may, by means of remote communication, participate in such meeting and shall be deemed present in person and permitted to vote at such meeting, provided that the Chair of the Board shall implement reasonable measures to verify that each person deemed present and permitted to vote at a meeting by means of remote communication is a Director, that Directors attending via remote communication have a reasonable opportunity to participate in the meeting and to vote on matters submitted to the Directors, including an opportunity to read or hear the proceedings of the meeting substantially concurrently with such proceedings; and that a record or such vote or other action shall be maintained by the Chamber.

 Any action by the Board may be taken without a meeting if a written consent thereto is signed by the Directors then in office and filed with the records of the meetings of the Board.
 Such consent shall be treated as a vote of the Board for all purposes.